Chapter 8:

 Mutsuki fought the irrational urge to dispel his glamour and show up as himself in that very moment, to see how she’d look at him then.
 But underneath that impulse lay a quieter fear.
 That his full, uncontrolled magic might hurt her.

 If he could, he’d run down the mountain, buy out an entire restaurant, and teleport the feast back just for her.
-For now, he settled for walking beside her.
+For now, he settled with walking beside her.

-They made their way toward the torii at a very unhurried pace.
+They made their way toward the torii at a very slow pace.
 The path wasn’t long, but the silence between them had turned soft and warm, like a shared blanket in the cold.

-The air was cooler now.
-Petals drifted lazily down.
-The shrines, lanterns, and trees all seemed to watch them, quietly approving.
+More Sakura petals drifted down lazily.
+The shrines, lanterns, and rocks all seemed to watch them, quietly approving.

 ‘Yes?’